UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: As of 1969, she had written 18 novels about cane toads in Australia.

 - :smiley: The Hamptons had 24 children, 16 dogs, and 44 goldfish in 2001.

-**Lest ye be judged:** You may think that the person you’re working on was the cat’s meow.
-Please remember, however, that you’re writing description, not evaluation or appreciation (that’s for the other side of the desk).
-Keep the judgment out of your words and your tone.
-Just the facts, please.

 **Consistency:** Please try to be consistent in what you call people, places, things.
 If she's Mary Virginia del Rio, please don't call her Mary Va. del Rio.
 Ever.
 Think searchability.